 Magnesium supplements are easily available at drug and grocery stores.
 But just like fish oil, the readily available stuff is cheap and you get what you pay for.

 Most cheap drug store grade magnesium is made of Magnesium Oxide, which is not very well absorbed.
 It’s a little better than a pebble.
 You may be better off drinking tap water to get your magnesium.

 If you want better absorbed magnesium, get magnesium glycinate, bisglycinate, or magnesium malate.
 These forms are far less likely to cause digestive distress.

 Not the grocery or drug store.
 You’re better off doing your homework online and buying from one of the reputable online retailer.

-Magnesium is not patented.
-And it’s not expensive.
+Common forms of Magnesium are not patented.
+Therefore, inexpensive.
 Given how deficient most of us are and how much it helps with several health conditions, it makes no sense not to supplement with it.

 So is it as important as Omega-3?
 Yes.
 I occasionally skip my Vitamin D pill.
 But I rarely skip my Omega-3 or Magnesium.

 Next up: Vitamin D3.
-And later, Vitamin K.
+And later, Vitamin K2.

 Be sure to check out the Nutritional Magnesium Association’s web page.
 Tons of great info there.
 And look into Dr. Carolyn Dean’s book, Magnesium Miracle.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.